ncw/cwtool/README.md

 Most RSS, Atom and JSON feed types are supported.

-The following info is played from the feed. `BT` is the morse prosign.
+The following info is played from the feed. `BT` is the Morse prosign.

 - Title `BT`
 - Description of feed `BT` (if `--description` is used)